 Forget the stress of trying to organise the school run, the real dilemma is what on earth you are going to put in the kids’ lunchboxes.
 We’ve taken the hard work out of the equation with our healthy lunchbox ideas.

 Coming up with tasty, lunchbox friendly (read: drip-proof) food can be tricky when aiming to tick all those nutrition boxes five days a week, all term long.
 It’s definitely a balancing act trying to keep it interesting and, of course, something your kids will want to eat!

-To make life a little easier and give you some inspiration, I’ve put together a few lunchbox ideas to simplify your before school prep.
+To make life a little easier and give you some inspiration, here are some lunchbox ideas to simplify your before-school prep.

 Lots of schools across Australia take part in Crunch&Sip, a program which encourages students to bring a piece of fruit or some vegetables to school to munch on while sipping water.
 Children take a Crunch&Sip break which gives them the opportunity to eat the healthy snack that might otherwise be left in their lunchbox or not be eaten at all.

 Few things are hardier than pieces of fruit that comes in their own ‘wrapper’ – apples, oranges and mandarins.
 If your kids aren’t super fussy, leave the skins on fruits and vegetables, that’s where a lot of the nutrients are.